-In a world that is becoming increasingly virtual, how do we help ourselves and our students connect and sustain mutually supportive social relationships with each other?
+In a world that is becoming increasingly virtual, how do we connect and sustain mutually supportive social relationships with each other?

 With the support of the four practices of Writing Freely, Reading Aloud, Listening Deeply and Bearing Witness, Writing Alone Together encourages self-awareness, self-compassion, social and emotional competence and creative development.